Delanco Township, New Jersey: Local government

 Delanco Township is governed under the Township form of government, one of 141 municipalities (of the 564) statewide that use this form.
 The Township Committee is the township's governing body and is responsible for formulating policies, approving the annual budget and enacting ordinances and resolutions to provide a legislative framework.
 Voters approved a measure in 2000 that expanded the Township Committee from three to five members starting in 2002.
 The Township Committee is comprised of five members who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.

-As of 2024, members of the Delanco Township Committee are Mayor Matt Bartlett (R, term on committee ends December 31, 2024; term as mayor ends 2024), Deputy Mayor Carolyn Suess (R, term on committee ends 2025; term as deputy mayor ends 2024), Fernand C. Ouelette (D, 2026), Kate Fitzpatrick (R, 2025), and Mike Templeton (D, 2024).
+As of 2025, members of the Delanco Township Committee are Mayor Carolyn Suess (R, term on committee ends December 31, 2025; term as mayor ends 2025), Deputy Mayor Kate Fitzpatrick (R, term on committee ends 2025; term as deputy mayor ends 2025), Fernand C. Ouelette (D, 2026), M. Scott Bartlett (R, 2027), and Phillip McFadden (R, 2027).

-Delanco's Chief of Police is Adam Tilger.
-Delanco Township's Administrator is Richard Schwab.
-The Township Clerk and Assistant Administrator is Janice Lohr.
+Delanco's Chief of Police is Basil Warren II.
+Delanco Township's Administrator is Debra Ciminera.
+The Township Clerk and Assistant Administrator is Janice Lohr, RMC.
+The Deputy Municipal Clerk is Beverly Russell, RMC.